gcarreno/setup-lazarus/README.md

 Possible values:

-* `dist` - Lazarus package that comes with the Ubuntu dist your chose on `runs-on` and latest stable for Windows
+* `dist` - Lazarus package that comes with the Ubuntu dist you chose on `runs-on` and for Windows the latest stable
 * `stable` - Installs the latest stable version: 2.2.2
 * `2.2.2`  - comes with `FPC v3.2.2`
 * `2.2.0`  - comes with `FPC v3.2.2`